58 Common Phrases for Effortless Business Telephone Calls in English

 After you’ve written down the caller’s message, you can say this phrase.

-16. Could you please take a message?
-Please tell her/him that…
+18. Could you please take a message?
+Could you tell her/him that…?

 Could you please take a message?
-Please tell her that Cindy from accounting called about Mr. Shapiro’s expense reports.
+Could you tell her that Cindy from accounting called about Mr. Shapiro’s expense reports?